COVID-19 pandemic in the Republic of Ireland: First Wave

 The National Public Health Emergency Team (NPHET), a group within the Department of Health, began monitoring the spread of the virus before it was confirmed to have reached Ireland.
 The Coronavirus Expert Advisory Group—a subgroup of NPHET chaired by Dr Cillian de Gascun, the UCD-based Director of the National Virus Reference Laboratory – met for the first time on 5 February in Dublin.

 On 27 February, the first case on the island of Ireland was announced—a woman from Belfast who had travelled from Northern Italy through Dublin Airport.
 Two days later, on 29 February, the first confirmed case in the Republic of Ireland was announced involving a male student from the east of the country, who had arrived there from Northern Italy.
 Authorities shut a secondary school linked to the case as a precautionary measure.

 On 11 March, an elderly patient in Naas General Hospital in County Kildare (south-west of the country's capital city, Dublin) became Ireland's first fatality from the virus.

 On 12 March, Taoiseach Leo Varadkar announced the closure of all schools, colleges and childcare facilities until 29 March.
 The announcement came one day after the World Health Organization formally declared the outbreak a pandemic.

-On 15 March, the Government ordered bars and public houses to close and advised against house parties.

-On 27 March, Taoiseach Leo Varadkar announced a national stay-at-home order with a series of measures which he summed up as: "Stay at Home".
+On 27 March, Taoiseach Varadkar announced a national stay-at-home order with a series of measures which he summed up as: "Stay at Home".
 The measures, which coincided with an escalating death toll, were also a response to increased reliance on intensive care units (ICUs) to treat critically ill patients, and an attempt to lower this number before capacity was reached.

-On 15 April, a 23-year-old became Ireland's youngest person to die with the virus at the time.

 On 16 April, the National Public Health Emergency Team reported that lockdown and other measures had driven the growth rate of the pandemic "as low as it needs to be" and was "close to zero".

-On 1 May, Taoiseach Leo Varadkar announced the extension of the current restrictions to 18 May at the earliest.
+On 1 May, Taoiseach Varadkar announced the extension of the current restrictions to 18 May at the earliest.
 A roadmap to easing restrictions in Ireland that included five stages was adopted by the government and subsequently published online.
-COVID-19 restrictions began to be eased from Monday 18 May.

-On 7 July, the Health Service Executive (HSE) released the COVID Tracker contact tracing app that uses ENS and Bluetooth technology to record if a user is in close contact with another user, by exchanging anonymous codes, with over one million downloads within two days after its launch.